 During the course of lockdown over the last few weeks, it has become evident as to which of the wines really should have stayed on the shelves in the bottle store.
 Just because they had sauvignon blanc on the label did not mean they were any good!
 Clearly, the choice has been quantity over quality.

 Right now, many trusts need to find work around’s to be able to manage in the current situation and are turning to technology to support those work arounds, for example, using technology to “plug the hole”.
 In addition, there is the potential for the many people who are driving the increased adoption of new technologies within the NHS to view the current situation as a limited window of opportunity to further this cause.

 Undoubtedly technology can deliver great value, benefits and efficiencies, but only if the right products and systems are selected and are fit for purpose.
-The current “purpose” of managing through the pandemic may not be the same as the long term “purpose” which is likely to be a hybrid way of working from what was pre-Covid and working practices during the peak of the pandemic.
+The current “purpose” of managing through the pandemic may not be the same as the long term “purpose”, which is likely to be a hybrid way of working from what was pre-Covid and working practices during the peak of the pandemic.

-So, if you are looking to introduce new systems, my only word of caution is check that they will be fit for purpose for whatever the “new normal” is going to be so you don’t waste a whole lot of money and lose support for the potential value that technology can bring to the NHS.
+So, if you are looking to introduce new systems, our only word of caution is to check that they will be fit for purpose for whatever the “new normal” is going to be so you don’t waste a whole lot of money and lose support for the potential value that technology can bring to the NHS.